 Our reproduction Baker Rifle is offered in smoothbore only at this time.
 It is otherwise an authentic reproduction of this historic piece, well suited for the reenactor, living historian, or shooter desiring an easy to point, shorter, smoothbore musket.
 Its barrel is held in place with removable keys that make cleaning a breeze.

 Shipping for this item is $40 to all locations in the lower 48.
-GA residents must pay state sales tax.
+GA residents must pay 8% sales tax.
+Shipping charges will not appear in your online order confirmation but will be added to your total.
+Orders for multiple items will be combined in order to minimize shipping costs.

 Placing an order signifies acceptance of our Ordering Conditions, as well as our Terms & Conditions of sale.
 Please see the Ordering section of our website for more information.